avaya-dux/neo-css-library-clean/readmes/how-to-publish.md

 - update `neo-npm-package/package.json` version number
 - `npm login`: to ensure that you are properly logged in to the NPM network
-- - **TEMP**: see Joe or Mo about login creds
-- `npm run build:for-publish`: to build a production version of the library in the folder `neo-npm-publish`
+- `yarn workspace css-library build:for-publish`: to build a production version of the library in the folder `neo-npm-publish`
 - - **TEMP**: duplicate file and rename to `neo.min.css`
 - - **TEMP**: format `neo.css`
 - - **TEMP**: ensure all supporting files exist (`colors/*`, `fonts/*`, `icons/*`)
+- copy-paste the contents of `css-library/neo/changelog.md` to `neo-npm-package/CHANGELOG.md`
+- - *DO NOT* check-in this change to `CHANGELOG.md`
 - `cd neo-npm-package`: navigate to the root of the packaging sub-project
-- - **TODO**: add a "pack" method here (eventually)
+- `npm pack`: packages the contents of `neo-npm-package` into a tarball
-- `npm publish`: publishes the generated tarball to our registry
+- `npm publish`: creates and publishes a tarball to our registry

 ### post-publish steps